Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Affine spheres, cubic differentials and -structures

 We view $\mathbb{R}^3$ as a vector space endowed with a volume form, say, the determinant $\det:\bigwedge^3\mathbb{R}^3\rightarrow\mathbb{R}$, and study properties of surfaces in $\mathbb{R}^3$ invariant under the group $\SL(3,\mathbb{R})$ of linear transformations preserving $\det$.

 An embedded surface $M\subset\mathbb{R}^3\setminus\{0\}$ is said to be \emph{centro-affine} if for each $p\in M$ the position vector $\overrightarrow{0p}$ is transversal to the tangent plane $\T_pM$.
-Such a surface carries the following intrinsic data, which are invariant under $\SL(3,\mathbb{R})$: \begin{itemize} \item a volume form $\omega$, called the \emph{induced volume form}; \item a symmetric $2$-tensor $g$, called the \emph{centro-affine second fundamental form}; \item a torsion-free affine connection $\nabla$, called the \emph{induced affine connection}. \end{itemize} They are determined by the following equalities, at every $p\in M$:
+Such an $M$ carries the following intrinsic data in an $\SL(3,\mathbb{R})$-equivariant way: \begin{itemize} \item a volume form $\omega$, called the \emph{induced volume form}; \item a symmetric $2$-tensor $g$, called the \emph{centro-affine second fundamental form}; \item a torsion-free affine connection $\nabla$, called the \emph{induced affine connection}. \end{itemize} They are determined by the following equalities, at every $p\in M$:

 where $X$ and $Y$ are any vector fields tangent to $M$.
 We always equip $M$ with the orientation given by the induced volume form $\omega$.